CycloneDX/cdxgen/README.md

 podman system service -t 0 &
 ```

-### Generate SBoM for a live system
+### Generate OBoM for a live system

-You can use cdxgen to generate SBoM for a live system or a VM for compliance and vulnerability management purposes by passing the argument `-t os`.
+You can use cdxgen to generate an OBoM for a live system or a VM for compliance and vulnerability management purposes by passing the argument `-t os`.
+Windows and Linux operating systems are supported in this mode.

 ```shell
 cdxgen -t os
 ```

 This feature is powered by osquery which is [installed](https://github.com/cyclonedx/cdxgen-plugins-bin/blob/main/build.sh#L8) along with the binary plugins. cdxgen would opportunistically try to detect as many components, apps and extensions as possible using the [default queries](queries.json).
-The process would take several minutes and result in an SBoM file with thousands of components.
+The process would take several minutes and result in an SBoM file with thousands of components of various types such as operating-system, device-drivers, files, and data.

 ## Generating SaaSBoM and component evidences